 What can possibly rescue man from the despair that the awareness of his condition entails, which he unsuccessfully seeks to avoid through mindless activities?

 Pascal's answer is unequivocal: religious faith.
 The God who created the universe far exceeds human understanding, to be sure.
 But God becomes comprehensible in his human form, through the life of Christ, the model for all of us to follow.
 Our misery derives from centering our lives upon our own self.
 Any happiness that we can aspire to rests instead upon making God the center of our lives and adjusting our thoughts and behavior accordingly.

-Pascal was brought up in a religious household, and always declared himself for the Christian faith.
+Pascal was brought up in a religious household and always declared himself as of the Christian faith.
 But the decisive event of his religious life occurred in 1654, its telling entrusted to a scrap of paper referred to as the Memorial.
 Pascal copied its words onto a parchment that he always carried on his person, and that was found sewn into his clothing on the day of his death.

 It is a touching document :